Direct proxy (any language)

 Send requests exactly as you would to the real provider, with two changes:

-2. API key — use your Spanlens API key (starts with sl_live_) instead of the provider's.
-The real provider key is pulled from your registered keys server-side.
+2. API key, use your Spanlens API key (starts with sl_live_) instead of the provider's.
+The real provider key registered under your Spanlens key is decrypted server-side and forwarded, your client never sees it.

 from openai import OpenAI